-Part of our collection of salad dressings using Udo’s Oil, this nutritious Carrot-Ginger Dressing recipe is an adaptation of chef Tadashi Ono’s original recipe from Saveur Magazine.
-Our favorite foods to pair it with are shredded lacinato (or Tuscan) kale or lightly steamed curly leaf kale, diced avocado, sliced cucumbers, or shredded red cabbage.
+Part of our collection of salad dressings using our certified organic Udo's Oil 3·6·9 Blend omegas, this nutritious Carrot-Ginger Dressing recipe is an adaptation of chef Tadashi Ono's original recipe from Saveur Magazine.
+Our favorite foods to pair it with are shredded raw or slightly steamed lacinato (or Tuscan) or curly leaf kale, diced avocado, sliced cucumbers, or shredded red cabbage.
 It also goes very well as a topping for a healthy/ dragon/ grain bowl.

 Makes about 1 ½ cups

 - 1 medium carrot (about 4 oz), washed & roughly chopped (peeling optional)

 - ¼ medium yellow onion (about 3 oz), roughly chopped

 1 teaspoon fresh turmeric root, finely grated (optional)

 - Pinch of sea salt and freshly ground pepper, to taste

 - Putting the carrots, onion, ginger, and turmeric in first, pour the liquids (oil, vinegar, soy sauce) over the solid ingredients last, combine all ingredients in a food processor or blender, and blend until mostly smooth making sure to leave a bit of texture.
 Season with salt and pepper as needed;

 - With the kale or other vegetable already in its serving dish, pour the dressing overtop and lightly toss; serve immediately.